bspeice/speice.io/_drafts/writing-fast-code.md

 tags: []
 ---

-Prior to working in the trading industry, my assumption was that High Frequency Trading (HFT) is made up of people who have access to secret techniques the rest of us mortal developers could only dream of.
+Prior to working in the trading industry, my assumption was that High Frequency Trading (HFT) is made up of people who have access to secret techniques mortal developers could only dream of.
 There had to be some secret art that could only be learned if one had an appropriately tragic backstory:

 <img src="/assets/images/2019-04-24-kung-fu.webp" alt="kung-fu fight">
 > How I assumed HFT people learn their secret techniques

-How else do you explain people working on systems that complete the round trip of market data in to orders out (a.k.a. tick-to-trade) [consistently within 750-800 nanoseconds](https://stackoverflow.com/a/22082528/1454178)?
+How else do you explain people working on systems that complete the round trip of market data in to orders out (a.k.a. tick-to-trade) consistently within [750-800 nanoseconds](https://stackoverflow.com/a/22082528/1454178)?
 In roughly the time it takes other computers to access [main memory 8 times](https://people.eecs.berkeley.edu/~rcs/research/interactive_latency.html), trading systems are capable of reading the market data packets, deciding what orders to send, (presumably) doing risk checks, creating new packets for exchange-specific protocols, and putting those packets on the wire.

 Having now worked in the trading industry, I can confirm the developers are mortal; I've made some simple mistakes at the very least.
 But more to the point, what shows up from reading public discussions is that philosophy, not technique, separates high-performance systems from everything else.
-Performance-critical systems don't rely on C++ optimization tricks to make code fast (though they're definitely useful); rather, there are two governing principles I want to point out:
+Performance-critical systems don't rely on C++ optimization tricks to make code fast (though they can be useful); there's a lot more to worry about than just the code written for the project.
+Rather, what shows up time and again is a focus on variance, and reducing the gap between the fastest and slowest runs of the same code.

-1. Optimize for variance (average latency) first.
-2. Don't do unnecessary work.

-# Variance First

 Don't get me wrong, I'm a much happier person when things are fast.
-Computer now boots up in 9 seconds after switching from spinning plates to solid-state?
+Booting my computer in 10 seconds using SSD's, rather than 20 seconds with spinning plates?
 Awesome.
-But if the computer takes a full 60 seconds to boot up tomorrow?
+But if every other day it takes a full 30 seconds to boot up because my computer is feeling temperamental?
 Not so great.
-When it comes to code, speeding up a function by 10 milliseconds doesn't mean much if the variance of that function is ±1000ms; you simply won't know until you call the function how long it takes to complete. **High-performance systems should first optimize for time variance**.
-Once you're consistent at the time scale you care about, then you can focus on improving overall time.
+When it comes to code, speeding up a function by an average 10 milliseconds doesn't mean much if there's a 1000ms difference between your fastest and slowest runs; you simply won't know until you call the function how long it takes to complete. **High-performance systems should first optimize for time variance**.
+Once you're consistent at the time scale you care about, then focus on improving overall time.

-But you don't have to take my word for it (emphasis added in all quotes below):
+This focus on variance shows up all the time in public discussions (emphasis added in all quotes below):

 - In [marketing materials](https://business.nasdaq.com/market-tech/marketplaces/trading) for NASDAQ's matching engine, they specifically call out variance:
     > Able to consistently sustain an order rate of over 100,000 orders per second at **sub-40 microsecond average latency**